Woody Sauldsberry: Philadelphia Warriors

-Following his college career, Sauldsberry was part of the Harlem Globetrotters for two years.
-In 1957 he was drafted by the Philadelphia Warriors in the eight round with the 60th overall pick.
+In 1957, the now 6 ft 7 in (2.01 m) and 220 pound (99.8 kg) Sauldsberry was drafted by the Philadelphia Warriors in the eighth round with the 60th overall pick.
 After his first season, he was named the league's Rookie of the Year — the second African American ever to win the award and becoming the lowest overall draft pick ever to win the award, a record he still holds.
 On January 2, 1959, he scored a career high 41 points against the Syracuse Nationals.
 The same month, he was selected to play in the NBA All-Star Game.
+His last season with the Warriors (1959-60) coincided with Wilt Chamberlain's rookie season on the team.
+In three years with the Warriors, he averaged 10.7 points and 7.8 rebounds in nearly 28 minutes per game.